 An organization of any appreciable size will typically operate a number of facilities or locations.
-These will include structures such as corporate offices, data centers, disaster recovery centers, shop fronts and warehouses, and a variety of specific locations such as hotels, airports, transmission centers, vehicles, vessels, carparks and more.
+These will include structures such as corporate offices, data centers, disaster recovery centers, shop fronts and warehouses, and a variety of specific locations such as hotels, airports, transmission centers, vehicles, vessels, car parks and more.
 These locations will typically be modeled at a business level to model concerns such as where business is performed, the location of processes and personnel, and which locations are required for particular capabilities and business functions.
 For example, what business processes are performed in an ambulance?
 Similar models will be required at an Information level to indicate where data is created, stored and utilized; for example, in which locations can a patient record be created?
 At an application architecture level, the relationship between applications and particular locations will be important; for example, which applications are used in robot assisted warehouses and which applications are required for a pop-up kiosk?

-Data Centers
+- 🧧 📋 Data Centers

-문급 Data Centers
+- 면 Data Centers

-👂 📓 "location" Chicago William Place: Data Center
+- 👂 📓 "location" Chicago William Place: Data Center

-Image: Second
+- Image: Second Second

-👂 📄 "location" London Park Street: Data Center
+- Image: Second Street: Second Street: Data Center

-👂 📄 "location" London Regional: Disaster Recovery Center
+- 👂 📓 "location" London Regional: Disaster Recovery Center

-Campus Shops
+- 🖌 📋 Campus Shops

-면급 Campus Shops
+- 면 Campus Shops

-Image: Second School
+- 👂 📑 "location" Juilliard School: Book Shop

-Image: Second State of the second state of
+- Iocation" Oxford University: Book Shop

-Image: Stanford University: Book Shop
+- 👂 📓 "location" Stanford University: Book Shop

-⊳ 📄 Airport Kiosks
+- Airport Kiosks

-⊳ Corporate Offices
+- Corporate Offices

-⊳ Regions
+- D Regions

-⊳ Pop-up Stores
+- Pop-up Stores

-⊳ Shop Fronts
+- > in Shop Fronts

-⊳ Warehouses
+- Warehouses

 At an infrastructure level, where physical or virtual machines are operating, location is critical for reasoning about accessibility, bandwidth, performance, security and more.
-It should be noted that, from the perspective of Cloud computing, the location of infrastructure becomes immaterial other than the mapping of accessibility zones or their equivalents.
-Indeed, in a Cloud environment it is mostly impossible and, as many believe, irrelevant to determine the location of the physical hardware that is executing a process.
+It should be noted that, from the perspective of Cloud computing, the location of infrastructure becomes immaterial other than for mapping accessibility zones or their equivalents.
+Indeed, in a Cloud environment it is mostly impossible and even irrelevant to determine the location of the physical hardware that is executing a process.